kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 - <a name="endpoint-service-acceptance">`service.beta.kubernetes.io/aws-load-balancer-endpoint-service-acceptance-required`</a> specifies whether requests to attach an Endpoint to the Endpoint Service require manual acceptance.

-- <a name="endpoint-allowed-principles">`service.beta.kubernetes.io/aws-load-balancer-endpoint-service-allowed-principals`</a> is a list of principles from which an Endpoint can be attached to this Endpoint Service.
+- <a name="endpoint-allowed-principals">`service.beta.kubernetes.io/aws-load-balancer-endpoint-service-allowed-principals`</a> is a list of principals from which an Endpoint can be attached to this Endpoint Service.

 - <a name="endpoint-private-dns">`service.beta.kubernetes.io/aws-load-balancer-endpoint-service-private-dns-name`</a> is the private DNS name given to the Endpoint Service.
 This will need to be verifies through a valid DNS record.